Game Backlog Update #12

-Another one bites the dust.
-One more game removed from my increasingly wobbly pile of them.
-Here are my thoughts on The Deer God.
+Another game removed from my never-ending list.
+Here are my thoughts on Army of Two: The Devil’s Cartel.

 Game Backlog Update #9

 Another update, another game removed from my teetering pile of unplayed games.

 It would be remiss of me to talk about Never Alone without first steering you towards Eurogamer’s excellent review of it.
 Daniel Starkey’s write-up is easily one of the best reviews I’ve ever read.

 Here’s a follow-up to my post from a couple of weeks ago.
 After listing five films that take me back to my childhood, it seems only fair that I list five video games that do the same.